Estimating Coherent Contributions to the Error Profile Using Cycle Error Reconstruction: Learning the Error Profile Attached to a Cycle

 \section{Learning the Error Profile Attached to a Cycle}

 In this section, we provide the background material necessary to understand a CB-structured error characterization scheme known as Cycle Error Reconstruction (CER), which is also known as $k$-body Noise Reconstruction (KNR).
-Once the basics of CER are covered, we shall introduce our extension to the protocol which complements the standard CER diagnostics with a measure of the coherent contribution to the error profile.
+Once the basics of CER are covered, we shall introduce our extension to the protocol which complements the standard CER diagnostics with a measure of the coherent contribution to the error profile {of the hard cycle}.